yoshiysoh/visuaudio/README.md

 <h3 align="center">VisuAudiO</h3>
   <p align="center">
-  VisuAudiO is a library for VisuAlize AudiO in real-time in mathematical/physical way.
+  A library for VisuAlizing AudiO in real-time in mathematical/physical way.
 <!--
     <br />
     <a href="https://github.com/yoshiysoh/visuaudio"><strong>Explore the docs</strong></a>